 Trajan (reigned 96-117 CE) came from a Roman family long settled in Spain.
 He was an ambitious soldier, and fought two major wars of conquest, in the Balkans and in the East (see below); under him the Roman empire reached its greatest extent.

 He was succeeded by his cousin, Aelius Hadrianus (Hadrian, reigned 117-37 CE).
-After Trajan’s expansionism he pulled back behind defensible frontiers, which he strengthened: his most famous defence project is “Hadrian’s Wall”, in northern England.
+After Trajan’s expansionism he pulled back behind defensible frontiers, which he strengthened: his most famous defense project is “Hadrian’s Wall”, in northern England.
 He adopted his relative Aurelius Antoninus as his successor, known to history as Antonius Pius (reigned 137-61).
 His was the most peaceful of any emperor’s reign.

 The political situation